HugoDaniel/redux-canvas/README.md

     };
 }

-// then the actual paint action
+// then the redux paint action
 // (in this example a red alert could be issued when something bad happens) function redAlertAction(world) {
   return